gcc-mirror/gcc/gcc/jit/doc/topics/contexts.rst

    a much simpler executable that performs the equivalent calls into libgccjit, without needing the client code and its data.

-   Typically you need to supply :option:`-Wno-unused-variable` when compiling the generated file (since the result of each API call is assigned to a unique variable within the generated C source, and not all are necessarily then used).
+   Typically you need to supply :option:`gcc:-Wno-unused-variable` when compiling the generated file (since the result of each API call is assigned to a unique variable within the generated C source, and not all are necessarily then used).